Progeni/Polycorp/README.md

 This repo holds the source code for the Poly Computer ROMs and Operating System.
 It came from a collection of disks donated to us by an ex-employee of Progeni (i.e. Polycorp).
 This is the original commented source code, it is not a dissassembly.

-Versions of the Operating System (POLYNET.SYS) we've seen (the 1891 typo is in the file, not my typo):
+Versions of the Server (Proteus) Operating System (POLYNET.SYS) we've seen (the 1891 typo is in the file, not my typo):

 * OPSYS - Version 0.2.2 - May 1891
 * OPSYS - Version 3.0.0 - Jun 1982